-The second week of October is recognized annually as National Fire Prevention Week.
-Because Frisco takes fire prevention seriously, we dedicate the entire month of October as Fire Prevention Month in Frisco.
-To assist firefighters in their efforts, each October the Frisco Fire Clowns visit all Frisco ISD elementary schools to 'clown around' with the kiddos and provide important safety messages to students.
+The first full week of October is recognized annually as National Fire Prevention Week.
+So each October the Frisco Fire Clowns visit all Frisco ISD elementary schools to 'clown around' with the kiddos and provide important safety messages to students.

-Using fun and lively skits, the Frisco Fire Clowns show students the importance of preventing fires, planning fire escape routes in their homes, testing their smoke detectors and other safety messages.
+Using fun and lively skits, the Frisco Fire Clowns show students the importance of a variety of safety messages such as: preventing fires, planning fire escape routes in their homes, testing smoke detectors, knowing how and when to dial 9-1-1, as well as the importance of wearing a helmet while biking or life jacket while swimming.

 While the Frisco fire clowns make children of all ages laugh, their key messages are serious.
 According to the National Association of Fire Protection (NFPA) someone is fatally injured in a home fire every 170 minutes in the United States.
 By promoting safety education, the children of Frisco are provided with the tools and training they need to make sure they and their families are not included in that statistic.

-For 2008, the National Fire Protection Association has directed their fire prevention efforts at targeting those fires that start in the home.
+The National Fire Protection Association has directed their fire prevention efforts at targeting burn awareness and prevention, as well as keeping homes safe from the leading causes of home fires.

 A pot holder too close to a lit burner on the stove or a burning ember escaping from a fireplace could be all it takes to start a home fire.
 In fact, cooking and heating are among the leading causes of home fires in the United States, according to the NFPA.